wael-hussein/alx-system_engineering-devops/0x00-shell_basics/README.md

-script-7 mv : Move the file betty from /tmp/ to /tmp/my_first_directory. script-8 rm : The file betty is in /tmp/my_first_directory script-9 rm -r : Delete the directory my_first_directory that is in the /tmp directory.
+script-7 mv : Move the file betty from /tmp/ to /tmp/my_first_directory. script-8 rm : The file betty is in /tmp/my_first_directory script-9 rm -r : Delete the directory my_first_directory that is in the /tmp directory. script-10 cd - : Write a script that changes the working directory to the previous one.